Performance Breakdown

 - Boost: 83.8 dB

-Not surprisingly, the Digital Motorbar nozzle is noisier, at least in the lowest and highest power settings, since it vibrates more.
+Not surprisingly, the Digital Motorbar nozzle is noisier, particularly in the lowest and highest power settings, as it vibrates more.

-The laser slim nozzle only maxes out at less than 80 decibels, which is noisy, but you don’t need to use the max setting in daily tasks since the roller is efficient enough to pick up debris in the lowest setting.
+The laser slim nozzle only reaches a maximum of less than 80 decibels, which is relatively noisy.
+However, you don’t need to use the maximum setting for daily tasks, as the roller is efficient enough to pick up debris at the lowest setting.

 Availability of Parts